kubernetes/website/content/en/docs/concepts/containers/images.md

 ## Updating Images

-The default pull policy is `IfNotPresent` which causes the Kubelet to skip pulling an image if it already exists.
+The default pull policy is `IfNotPresent, which causes the Kubelet to skip pulling an image if it already exists.
 If you would like to always force a pull, you can do one of the following: